John A. McNamara

 John worked for Union Cab of Madison Co-operative (a worker’s co-operative) for 26 years–leaving in 2014 to pursue his PhD, teaching, consulting and life in the Pacific Northwest.
 During that time, he served on the board of directors for eight years, held the title of president for four years, vice-president for one year and the title of “Co-operative Parliamentarian”.
 John has also served eight years the Strategic Planning Committee.
 He coordinated marketing for the co-op for 14 years and served in management for 10 years finishing as General Manager/Business Manager over the last three years.

 John was a founding member of the US Federation of Worker Co-operatives (individual member) and the Democracy at Work Network.
 He served the board of directors of the USFWC from 2006-2011.
-John also served on the Advisory Board for the Worker Ownership Fund, the board of Northcountry Co-operative Development Fund, and the board of Governors of the Democracy at Work Network and was an incorporator for MadWorC, a network of worker co-ops in Madison, WI.
+John also served on the Advisory Board for the Worker Ownership Fund, the board of Northcountry Co-operative Development Fund, and the board of Governors of the now-defunct Democracy at Work Network and was an incorporator for MadWorC, a network of worker co-ops in Madison, WI.

 This could be You!

 Electric Embers, a worker cooperative internet service provider, handles the hosting duties.
 They are a great group of people and incredibly helpful and responsive.